charliepark/personal-goals/README.md

 7. Have fun.

-# Week of March 30th
+# Week of April 6th

 #### This week's focus: finish taxes